christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 as Documenta and the Venice Biennale.
-His early acrylic paintings incorporate mazes of noisy textures and imbricated patterns, while his figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works mark the first traces of Cohen's functional model of artistic perception.
-His academic exposure to cybernetics and systems thinking prepared him for the moment when computers would enter the picture.[^mason2024]
+His early acrylic paintings incorporate mazes of noisy textures and imbricated patterns, while his figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These works mark the first traces of Cohen's functional model of artistic perception and rules-based mode of production.
+His academic exposure to cybernetics and complex systems prepared him for the moment when computers would enter the picture.[^mason2024]

 ## From Paint to Code